Professional services is an industry that stands to benefit the most from blogging. This article gives you five solid reasons why.

 5. Creating a Library of Reusable Content

 The longer you blog, the more content you’ll have.
-A blog will eventually turn into a library of your business philosophies, strategies, promotions (and possibly even valuable customer input).
+A blog will eventually turn into a valuable stack of information which you can repurpose throughout your marketing and your business, for example, to be used as a supplement to employee onboarding & training.

-Like the great pyramids of Egypt, a great blog takes time to build, but can have a lasting and profound impact on your business.
-If you’re wondering about the finer details of starting and maintaining a blog, don’t be afraid to say hello on LinkedIn or drop me a line by email.
+A blog takes time to build, but can have a lasting and profound impact on your SEO position, and, I would dare to argue business overall – if used well, and the requisite effort (or resources) are allocated to this activity.
+If you’re wondering about the finer details of starting and maintaining a blog, don’t be afraid to reach out to our team or check out our Digital Marketing Bootcamp.